Create A Bird Feeding Station in 7 Simple Steps! (2021)

 I’m a firm believer that the plans you have for your backyard will change over time, but that is part of the fun!
 I love experimenting with different idea’s, tactics, and techniques.
 I’m always changing foods and feeders hoping to add more birds to my “yard list.”

-The 7 Steps to Create a Bird Feeding Station
+The 7 Steps to Creating a Bird Feeding Station!

 Step #1: Location, location, location!